-How do you know if you’re getting scammed on Craigslist with a fake auto buyer or seller?
-There are similar red flags as the other Craigslist scams have, such as someone that can’t meet you in person, that offers way too low a price, or that wants to pay you extra money.
+How do you know if you’re getting scammed on Craigslist by a fake auto buyer or seller?
+There are similar red flags as the other Craigslist scams have, such as someone that can’t meet you in person that offers way too low a price, or that wants to pay you extra money.

 How to Avoid Craigslist Car Scams

 - Don’t use a seller’s escrow agent